Today, he is remembered

 Pradhan), and his grandchildren, who also contributed to certain social gatherings.

-Sokaythang, which is based in Gangtok.
+Sokaythang, based in Gangtok.

 Dhaba had just